 What Mirrorless Camera to Get?

 If you’re on a tight budget, I recommend the Sony a6000 mirrorless camera with the 16-50mm kit lens and the 35mm f1.8 lens combination.

-This is a great, feature packed, all around combination that lets you take virtually any kind of photographs imaginable.
+This is a great, feature-packed, all-around combination that lets you take virtually any photographs imaginable.
 This combination is a good companion for you that will help you learn photography for many years to come.

-Whichever camera you get, I want you to spend some time to learn it and master it.
+Whichever camera you get, please spend some time to learn it and master it.

 Don’t go looking for another camera to buy before you can use one comfortably!

 Buying another camera will not solve your problem.
-Use it to take pictures and learn the basic of photography.
+Use it to take pictures and learn the basics of photography.

-If you’re a beginner and want to solid foundation on how you can get started in the right foot in photography, I’ve created a free course called the Beginner’s QuickStart Guide to Photography.
+If you’re a beginner and want a solid foundation on how you can get started on the right foot in photography, I’ve created a free course called the Beginner’s QuickStart Guide to Photography.

 Make sure to check it out, and I’m sure it will help you greatly on your photography journey.